Ilan Shor: Investigations and links to Russia

 In a congress of the Victory bloc held in Moscow on 6 July 2025, Shor stated that he believed "the only salvation" for Moldova was "union with the Russian Federation", a union that should be "strong, stable and durable".
 He stated that "it makes no sense to talk about the country's independence", adding the comment "one currency, one parliament".
 Shor justified himself by stating that "all the resources for the development of Moldova reside in the Russian Federation" and that both peoples share "the same cultural code".

 In September 2025, an investigation article by The BBC revealed a secret Russian-backed network trying to disrupt the election in Moldova scheduled on 28 September.
 According to the BBC, sanctioned Russian groups recruited operatives on Telegram, then trained them to spread fake news.
 They posted pro Russian content, attacked the pro EU ruling party, and ran fake polls to question the results.
 The investigation linked the operation to Ilan Shor and the banned NGO Evrazia, which reached millions on TikTok and Facebook.
 Recruits used ChatGPT to create false content after filming opposition supporters.
 The investigation claims the funding comes from Moscow and is part of wider Kremlin efforts to destabillize Moldova.

+According to journalists from Current Time TV and Radio Free Europe/Radio Liberty, the Russian-flagged oil tanker Marinera (formerly Bella 1), seized by the United States Coast Guard on 7 January 2026 during the United States oil blockade during Operation Southern Spear, was linked to Shor, as well as to Ukrainian pro-Russian fugitive politician Viktor Baranskyi.